kaba2/pastel/example/NearestNeighbour/readme.txt

 Description
 -----------

-This is a program to visualize a multi-resolution kd-tree.
+This is a program to visualize a semi-dynamic kd-tree.
-A point set is drawn along with its associated multi-resolution kd-tree.
+A point set is drawn along with its associated semi-dynamic kd-tree.
 You can move the mouse cursor over this point set and the program shows you its nearest points using the Euclidean norm.
 The larger circle is the search radius beyond which points are not considered.
 The